champa720/material.io/_sections/materials/social-studies/cc-basics/chapter-5/lesson-5.3.md

 Fiscal policy is the use of taxation and government spending to deal with economic problems.
 During times of recession, when business activity is slow, Congress and the president might decrease taxes and increase government spending.
 More money circulating in the economy creates more demand for goods, more production, and more jobs.
 To fight inflation (a general rise in prices), the government might increase taxes and decrease government spending.

 Monetary policy is under the control of the Federal Reserve System (the Fed), the central bank of the United States.
-The Fed's most imp.ortant monetary tool is open-market operations.
+The Fed's most important monetary tool is open-market operations.
 Open-market operations occur when the Fed buys or sells government securities, such as bonds.
 To fight recession, the Fed buys back its securities from investors.
 This adds cash to the economy so business activity will increase.
 To fight inflation, the Fed sells additional securities to investors.
 This removes excess cash from the system and slows the rise of prices.

 ### Taxation: Paying for Government Programs